gtancev/Chemical-Sensor-Data/README.md

-# sensors
+# Chemical Sensor Data

-This repository contains code to construct calibration functions from sensor data.
+This repository contains code to construct calibration functions from chemical sensor data.